Low-voltage microphone input

-There are several common methods of wiring input jacks for miniplug microphones, which are not compatible:
+There are several common methods of wiring input jacks for miniplug microphones, which are not fully compatible.
+The PFA adaptor can be supplied to support the following formats:

 - Mono PC microphone (Soundblaster® format): tip = signal (6.8KΩ termination to ground); ring = power (+8V across 2kΩ); sleeve = ground.